 What exactly is the Pro Networking?

-Pro Networking is an exclusive, two-hour speed networking style event where Pro Pass holders meet with companies and brands who reserve a Pro Networking table.
+Pro Networking is an exclusive, three-hour speed networking style event where Pro Pass holders meet with companies and brands who reserve a Pro Networking table.

 - Establish content exchange partnerships